japlscript/japlscript/README.md

 ### Sessions

 When calling multiple setters in a row, JaplScript will translate each call to an AppleScript snippet and execute it.
-This of course inefficient.
+This of course is inefficient.
 It may make more sense to first collect a bunch of calls and then execute them all at once.
 You can achieve this kind of behavior by starting a [Session](https://japlscript.github.io/japlscript/com/tagtraum/japlscript/execution/Session.html):